williamjussiau/FlowControl/README.md

 ## Roadmap
 The current roadmap is as follows:
 * Complete the documentation :book:,
-* Handle MIMO configurations seamlessly,
-* Refactor and release control and optimization tools,
+* Refactor and release additional control-related tools,
 * Update the project to [FEniCSx](https://fenicsproject.org/documentation/),
 * Sort and check all utility functions,
 * General form for operator computation,
-* Docker embedding.
+* Docker/venv/pip.